ChainSafe/web3.unity/README.md

 - Have a code contribution you'd like to make directly?
 Make a pull request to this repo!
 - Join our community!
 Say hi on [Discord](https://discord.gg/Q6A3YA2) in #web3unity-gaming-general and share your project built with web3.unity in #gaming-showcase.

+## Building the code
+- Make sure you clone the repository with its submodules.
+You can do this by running `git clone --recurse-submodules` when cloning, or running `git submodule update --init` from inside the repository after you've cloned it.
+- Run the `src/ChainSafe.GamingSdk.EVM.Unity/publish-to-unity-package` script from within the folder it is in.
+This will build and publish the libraries to the UPM package's folder, which in turn lets the package build.
+- You can now open `src/UnitySampleProject` in Unity and start hacking!

 ## ChainSafe Security Policy

 ### Reporting a Security Bug